FantaFantic/Chelko_Te_Ting/Kong-ans.md

 The professor watched the overflow until he no longer could restrain himself.
 "It is overfull.
 No more will go in!"

 "Like this Fire-extinguisher," Chelko said, "you are full of your own opinions and speculations.
 How can I show you Zen unless you first empty your Fire-extinguisher?"
-"How can you end the fire within, if you keep it full?"
+"How can you extinguish the fire within, if you keep your extinguisher full?"